briankangdev/motion-menu-consumer/src/components/review/review.md

 - **created_at**: The date when the review was created in string format.

-- **clickable**: A Boolean value that determines whether the review should be clickable or not.
-Default is false.

 - **short_body_char_limit**: A Number value that determines the maximum number of characters to show in the short version of the review.
 Default is 150.

-- **link**: A String value that represents the url to navigate when the review is clicked.
-Default is "/review".

 ## Preview